Raewyn2020/Promoting-Patterns-Project/Analysis of Variance/README.md

 # Analysis of Variance for User Trust Scores

-This folder contains the Python scripts and datasets used to perform Analysis of Variance (ANOVA) and T-tests for assessing the significance of differences in user trust scores across various thought models in different tasks.
+This directory contains the Python scripts and datasets used to perform Analysis of Variance (ANOVA) and T-tests for assessing the significance of differences in user trust scores across various thought models in different tasks.

 ## Overview